dcomartin/TalkAbstracts/Automating Builds with C#.md

-# Automating Builds with C#
+# Works On My Machine!
+Automating Builds with C#

 ## Abstract

 Building from Visual Studio or the dotnet CLI can often have very different results than your CI Server.
+"Works on my machine!" isn't what you want to hear when your application won't build on your CI server.

-Build servers often hide other steps such as storing artifacts, executing tests and packaging.
+Build servers typically hide other steps such as storing artifacts, transformation, executing tests and packaging.
 This makes it almost impossible to run the same tasks locally.

-Attendees will learn how to create build scripts using Cake (C# Make) to execute and build, test and deploy from anywhere.
+In this presentation we will learn how to create custom build scripts using C# to execute, build, test and deploy from anywhere!